 As my colleague Cynthia Luna brought up in her recent article “Key Elements to Consider When Managing Successful AdWords Campaigns in Spanish”, Hispanics are quickly becoming a strong demographic.

-The +52 Million US Hispanics, representing 17% of total US population is a very interesting demographic to bring up when discussing guerrilla marketing tactics and blue ocean strategies from a marketing standpoint.
+The +52 Million US Hispanics, representing 17% of the total US population is a very interesting demographic to bring up when discussing guerrilla marketing tactics and blue ocean strategies from a marketing standpoint.

-Just arriving from the Google Partner event IGNITION where the theme was how advertisers could better leverage the +50 million Hispanics in the US, I thought a post on the subject is well timed.
+Just arriving from the Google Partner event IGNITION where the theme was how advertisers could better leverage the +50 million Hispanics in the US, I thought a post on the subject is well-timed.

 Mobile and Very Tech-Savvy

-In today’s mobile world with multiple touch points, Hispanics are actually the most adapted demographic in the US when it comes to new technologies.
+In today’s mobile world with multiple touchpoints, Hispanics are actually the most adapted demographic in the US when it comes to new technologies.
 In fact, according to Nielsen Studies, Hispanics are very early adaptors when it comes to mobile devices and the vast majority (75%) owns a smartphone.
 Additionally, Hispanics are more likely to replace their old device for the newest smartphone available in the market at a 24% higher rate than other demographics.

 When using their smartphones, they are also more engaged with social media and YouTube streaming.
 Actually, Hispanics watch 62% more videos than non-Hispanics.

-For online marketers, Hispanics are more than just an audience of social media trendsetters or addictive web video streamers, they’re a population who fully rely on internet as the primary source of information, and who are 56% more likely to click on ad copies if related to their search query.
+For online marketers, Hispanics are more than just an audience of social media trendsetters or addictive web video streamers, they’re a population who fully rely on the internet as the primary source of information, and who are 56% more likely to click on ad copies if related to their search query.
 According to Ad Age, this has translated into $2.2 billion of online purchases or more exactly 11% of all ecommerce transactions in Q1 2012.

-The Fastest Growing Population in US
+The Fastest Growing Population in the US

 All throughout 2000 to 2010, Hispanics babies were born in the US at a rate 4 times faster than the total population.
-This means that this fast growing demographic, which already represents more than $1.2 trillion in purchasing power will only become more intriguing for advertisers over the years to come.
+This means that this fast-growing demographic, which already represents more than $1.2 trillion in purchasing power will only become more intriguing for advertisers over the years to come.

 As a result of this trend, it’s a fact that a lot of established businesses will have an immense pool of 2nd and 3rd generation young, acculturated and tech-savvy Hispanics to target and cater sales for.
-Which means we need to figure out how to tap into this demographic in order to secure their market shares.
+This means we need to figure out how to tap into this demographic in order to secure their market shares.

-By 2050, Hispanics will represent 30% of total US population (132.8 million), and will also represent a significant proportion of new customers who can weigh heavily on the bottom-line for marketers who embrace this rising opportunity now.
+By 2050, Hispanics will represent 30% of the total US population (132.8 million), and will also represent a significant proportion of new customers who can weigh heavily on the bottom-line for marketers who embrace this rising opportunity now.